esn/knock/README.md

 # Knock

-Convert ACSM files to DRM-free ePub files using one command.
+Convert ACSM files to DRM-free EPUB files using one command.

 TODO: add gif